ptidejteam/ptidej-Ptidej/README.md

 The source code of the Ptidej Tool Suite is open and released under the GNU Public License v2.

-## What is this repository for?
+## What is it?

-* Ptidej
+* The Ptidej Tool Suite
 * https://wiki.ptidej.net/

-## Prerequisites
+## What do I need?

-- Get Maven version 3
+- Maven version 3.9.6
-- Use Java 17 or mor recent (compiled and tested with Java 22)
+- Java 17 or more recent (compiled and tested with Java 22)

-## How do I get set up?
+## How do I set it up?

 To build the whole project, use :
 ```bash